 Eucharistic celebrations will be held in church and in school.
 They may highlight a special occasion, such as a liturgical calendar feast or the end of a 'Come and See' theme.
 The celebration of Eucharist is planned to be age appropriate.
 There will be occasions where the whole school takes part in a Eucharistic celebration.
 The same general principles will apply to planning a Eucharistic celebration as other acts of worship, therefore opportunities for children to participate will be maximised.
-When preparing these celebrations resources are available and we will consult with Father Frank on a regular basis for planning these.
+When preparing these celebrations resources are available in the RE cupboard in the staffroom, for example, the complete text of the Church's 'Directory for Masses with Children'.
+We will consult with Father Frank on a regular basis for planning these.